washingtonstateuniversity/WSUWP-Indie-Development/README.md

 ```

 Provisioning will parse the `hosts` file and copy the `wsuwp-single-nginx.conf` file so that the VM and your local machine are aware of the domain the project is associated with.

+The `hosts` file should contain one domain on each line of the file.
+These domains will be added to both your local machine—through the vagrant-hostsupdater plugin—and to the guest machine.

+The `wsuwp-single-nginx.conf` should contain all `server` block information.
+See the [WSU News config](https://github.com/washingtonstateuniversity/WSU-News/blob/master/wsuwp-single-nginx.conf) as an example.